Valentinaga1/holbertonschool-low_level_programming/README.md

  How to make our own printf function.

  ###0x12.
 C, 0x11.
 C - Singly linked lists learning objectives:
- - When and why using linked lists vs arrays
+ - When and why using linked lists vs arrays.
- - How to build and use linked lists
+ - How to build and use linked lists.

  ###0x14.
 C - Bit manipulation learning objectives:
- - Look for the right source of information without too much help
+ - Look for the right source of information without too much help.
- - How to manipulate bits and use bitwise operators
+ - How to manipulate bits and use bitwise operators.